 Easily and automatically achieve the appropriate dry down

-Optimize root conditions and avoid fruit quality issues
+Optimise root conditions and avoid fruit quality issues

 Costa Berry Category is at the forefront of genetic and growing innovation.
 The company is committed to sustainable growing and production practices.
 Precise and timely irrigation would help Costa improve crop quality, increase fruit production and avoid waste of water and fertiliser.

-Priva helped Costa Berry Category, initially at their Corindi site, with improving their irrigation scheduling using Priva Moisture Balance Module.
+Solution Priva helped Costa Berry Category, initially at their Corindi site, with improving their irrigation scheduling using Priva Moisture Balance Module.
 This module determines every irrigation cycle fully automatically based on three important influences: water evaporation, plant water use, and the water content of the substrate.